 Making bakes with Gluten Free Jules All Purpose Flour

 Making the dough is very easy.
 I used my rubber spatula method.
 Have you seen it?
 It was featured in my easy roti video tutorial and has been a hit ever since.
-Check it out here!
-This gluten free all purpose flour has a rich color and the dough is very pliable.
+This gluten-free all-purpose flour has a rich color and the dough is very pliable.
 It feels really soft and smooth and not grainy like the other measure for measure gluten free flours.

 Shaping the bakes